The Grand Seduction

 Don McKellar

-McKellar is a prolific filmmaker and actor whose work has garnered numerous awards.
-He wrote Highway 61, The Red Violin and Thirty-Two Short Films About Glenn Gould, and wrote, directed and starred in Last Night (which won the Prix de la jeunesse at the Cannes film festival), and Childstar, and has directed several other films.
-He recently starred in Meditation Park, Crimes of the Future, and directed Sensitive Skin.
-Currently, he is writing episodes for Park Chan-wook’s The Sympathizer, which he is also executive producing.
+A Member of the Order of Canada, McKellar is a prolific writer, filmmaker and actor whose work has garnered numerous awards.
+He wrote Highway 61, The Red Violin and Thirty-Two Short Films About Glenn Gould, and he wrote, directed and starred in Childstar and Last Night (which won the Prix de la jeunesse at the Cannes film festival).
+As an actor, he has starred in films such as Meditation Park and David Cronenberg’s Crimes of the Future.
+McKellar has also worked extensively in television, directing the series Sensitive Skin, as well as creating and showrunning The Sympathizer with Park Chan-wook.

 Writers